DroidScript/Docs/files/README.md

 ## JSON Format

-Each member in the obj.json file has following format
+Each member in the obj.json file can have following properties:

 ```js
 {